-Here is Wild Things – an Excerpt from A Thousand Years.
+Here is an excerpt from A Thousand Years.

 It is untamed.
 Wild and unplanned.
 I wake deep in thought, recalling the mornings in the Redwoods – the air cold and damp.
 There was nothing around but the untouched forest.
 Standing there, facing the west, I saw the Pacific resting between the hills – the brush wild and untamed.
 So perfectly beautiful and lonely.
 This is what it’s like to love you.
 On a day I least expected you, there you were.
 We are perfect partners.
 We think alike.
 But not.
 In that place in between, where we differ, you shine most.